 Rather, I mean that lifelong learning increases your knowledge and – just as importantly – your ability to use that knowledge in diverse and meaningful ways.

-Lifelong learning opens up and enhances your mind, helping you to see and appreciate new opportunities.
+When you are truly available for it, lifelong learning opens up and enhances your mind, helping you to see and appreciate new opportunities.

 It fuels creativity and innovation.